rocery/face-recognition/README.md

 dlib
 face_recognition

-if lmdb can't inslled in windows python 3.12 try use this repo https://github.com/Bye-lemon/py-lmdb/tree/master and use pip install .
+if lmdb can't installed in windows os use python > 3.12 try use this repo https://github.com/Bye-lemon/py-lmdb/tree/master and use pip install .